-The first thing we did was to place a bucket filled with sugary beer wort underneath the apple tree in our garden and wait for the magic to happen.
+All our beers contain our house culture, that we created simply by placing a bucket filled with sugary beer wort underneath the apple tree in our garden and wait for the magic to happen.
 And it did!
 After a few days the wort was turned into a natural, wild beer utilising the yeast and bacteria in the air.
-While the beer itself was not anything we would drink, it did show some promise.
-Over the course of many months we inoculated dozens of different worts at different temperatures.
-We ended up with a culture that provided the unique fermentation character we wanted with enough acid producing bacteria to make the beer lightly tart, which was exactly what we wanted.
-We called the resulting culture “The Garden Party”.
+Over the course of many months we inoculated dozens of different worts at different temperatures and ended up with a culture that provided the unique fermentation character we wanted.
+The resulting culture we dubbed “The Garden Party”.

 We had the goal of creating balanced beers where the acidic component serves as a balancing character without taking the stage from the malt, hops and yeast flavours.
 We already knew that our Garden Party culture could produce the result we wanted if it was kept cool, so all our wild barrels ended up in a huge cool room, where it would sit until ready.

-What we did not expect was that it would take almost three years before we had the perfect beers we were looking for.
-But what we did believe is that it would be worth the waiting time, to get the unique balance and depth of flavour from a long slow fermentation.
+It took us almost three years before we had the perfect beers we were looking for.
+We did believe that it is worth the waiting time, to get the unique balance and depth of flavour from a long slow fermentation.